What’s Life Like as a Pro Athlete Freelancer?

 Such is his dominance in the ring that he has been able to yoyo up and down the weight divisions, winning world titles wherever he pleases and with his odds rarely slipping to anything other than him being an odds-on favorite.
 Normally, fighters as popular as this are tied down to a certain promoter or television network, having signed up to a lucrative long-term deal.
 This usually lets online sports bettors know which fights are on the horizon because fighters tend to only do battle against other fighters from their promoter’s stable.

-See also Avenue 5 Season 3 Release Date, Cast, Plot, and Everything You Need to Know
+See also Companion Release Date, Cast, Storyline, Trailer Release, And Everything You Need to Know

 Not so with Alvarez, who has made the bold decision to work freelance and therefore leave himself open to pick and choose who he fights and in which odds lines he appears.
 This was evident in his recent move from DAZN – where he beat Billy Joe Saunders – to Showtime, where he became undisputed Super Middleweight champion against Caleb Plant.
 He is now back with DAZN for two fights, with the Mexican’s fans already making the most of online free bets to back their man with DraftKings Sportsbook to beat the WBA Light Heavyweight champion, Dmitry Bivol.
 As long as Canelo keeps delivering for the bettors and fans who back him to the hilt, he will continue to be able to profit from being boxing’s freelance lone ranger.